JannatulHappy/psychare-mental-care/README.md

 ### Live preview
 ## https://psychare-39c51.web.app

-here we have used some technologies
+Here we have used some technologies
 - react.js library for User Interface
 - Fontawesome icon
 - custom JSON data for api calling